codica2/pull-request-best-practices/README.md

 ### General

-* Always create and use [Pull Request Templates](https://docs.gitlab.com/ee/user/project/description_templates.html#creating-merge-request-templates) for the repository you're working with.
+* Always create and use [Pull Request templates for Gitlab](https://docs.gitlab.com/ee/user/project/description_templates.html#creating-merge-request-templates) or [templates for Github](https://help.github.com/en/articles/creating-a-pull-request-template-for-your-repository) for the repository you're working with.
 * In the PR title use tags `[Fix]`, `[Feature]`, `[Refactor]`, `[Release]`, `[Hotfix]`

   Example:

   ```text